Keyfactor/cyberark-credentialprovider-pam/README.md

 ### Installation

+> [!IMPORTANT]
+> For the most up-to-date and complete documentation on how to install a PAM provider extension, please visit our [product documentation](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/Preparing%20Third%20Party%20PAM%20Providers%20to%20Work%20with.htm?Highlight=pam%20provider#InstallingCustomPAMProviderExtensions)

-To install CyberArk PAM Provider, you must install [kfutil](https://github.com/Keyfactor/kfutil).
-Kfutil is a command-line tool that simplifies the process of creating PAM Types in Keyfactor Command, among many other useful automation features.
+To install CyberArk PAM Provider, it is recommended you install [kfutil](https://github.com/Keyfactor/kfutil). `kfutil` is a command-line tool that simplifies the process of creating PAM Types in Keyfactor Command.

 The CyberArk PAM Provider implements 2 PAM Types.
 Depending on your use case, you may elect to install one, or all of these PAM Types.
 An overview for each type is linked below:
 * [CyberArk-CentralCredentialProvider](docs/cyberark-centralcredentialprovider.md)